e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ![inst02](./gitimg/macos_posgresapp/04e_firstrun_db_connection.png)

 6. The database load happens the first time you run `HipparchiaGoServer`.
 This will take *several minutes*.

 7. On the first run instruction files will be dropped into your current working directory.
-You will be asked for the password for `hippa_wr`.
+You will be asked for the password for `hgdbuser`.

    ![inst15](./gitimg/macos_posgresapp/04_firstrun.png)